In this guide, I’m sharing the perfect 2 day Amsterdam itinerary.

 One of the most unique aspects of Amsterdam is how many people get around on bikes.
 The bike lanes in Amsterdam take up almost as much room as the lanes for cars, and they are completely full of SPEEDRACING commuters.
 I almost got crushed at least 12 times.

-We used the bus to get to and from the airport and the train to get out to Zaanse Shans (more on that below).
+Tyler and I used the bus to get to and from the airport and the train to get out to Zaanse Shans (more on that below).
 Both were very easy to navigate.

-Make sure to stop by the iconic Amsterdam Centraal Station and Dam Square nearby in the city center.
+Pro tip: Make sure to stop by the iconic Amsterdam Centraal Station and Dam Square nearby in the city center.
 You’ll also want to see the Oude Kirk, the oldest building in Amsterdam that was built in 1213.

 Sir Albert Amsterdam: We can’t recommend the Sir Albert enough as the perfect play to stay in Amsterdam.
 This hip hotel is located in the De Pijp neighborhood of Amsterdam.
 De Pijp ended up being our favorite neighborhood.
 It was much quieter than the main parts of the city, and we felt like we really got the “local” experience.
 We even said we could totally see ourselves living in a flat there.